 Patrick first joined the family of Rotary as a member of Interact.
 As a high school student in 1968, he was selected to go on a short-term interclub exchange to Kenya, where he stayed with the then district governor in Mombasa.
 "I was so impressed with this man's dedication to humankind that I decided there and then that I would serve as a district governor in Rotary one day," Patrick says.

 As governor, Patrick focused on supporting communities in need in his district with projects dedicated to health, hygiene, and clean water, and to building safe bridges in rural areas.
-Later, while serving as RI president's representative at a district event in Bremerhaven, Germany, he lent his networking skills to help start a project to improve infrastructure in Zambian schools that later received several Rotary Foundation grants.
+Later, while serving as an RI president's representative at a district event in Bremerhaven, Germany, he used his networking skills to help start a project to improve infrastructure in Zambian schools that later received several Rotary Foundation grants.
 The project is still ongoing.

 Patrick has served Rotary International on several committees, including the Membership Committee and the Reach Out to Africa Committee, and as a training leader and Rotary Institute chair.
 He has also chaired regional Rotary organizations, including the Governors' Council of Southern and Eastern Africa.